arnosti-lab/Cell_cycle_expression_of_polarity_genes/README.md

 Sandhya Payankaulam , Stephanie L. Hickey, and David N. Arnosti
 ##

-This repository contains the single cell data and results generated in this study as well as the code necessary for reproducing all of the analyses in figure 1, .
+This repository contains the results generated in this study as well as the code necessary for reproducing all of the analyses in figure 1 and the supplemental figures.

 ### Data
 The WT Drosophila Wing imaginal disc 10x scRNA-seq data generated and described in Deng *et. al.* 2019 can be fond [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM3902311).
 The early Drosophila embryo Drop-seq data generated and described in Karaiskos et. al. 2017 can be found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi).